kentontroy/cloudera_cml_llm_rag/README.md

 ## Mistral
 Cloudera remains agnostic to the model provider and can support a variety of locally-deployed and remotely-served models.For this project, please note [Mistral]([https://mistral.ai/news/announcing-mistral-7b/).
 Its performance against LLaMA2 is compelling.
-Moreover,its 7 billion parameter benchmarks against other larger models using 13 billion parameters is noteworthy.
+Mistral's 7 billion parameter model benchmarks better against other larger models using 13 billion parameters.
 As a transformer model for text generation, it uses sliding window attention and offers a large context length of 8,000 tokens.

 Most importantly, it demands low memory while offering decent throughput performance, low latency,and acceptable accuracy.